-Discount interest rate: The discount rate is based on an estimate of the yield available on a notional portfolio of UK Government conventional gilt stocks whose cash flows approximately match the Scheme's estimated benefit cashflows, with an additional amount to reflect the prudent allowance the Trustee has agreed for additional investment returns in respect of the assets held.
+Discount interest rate: The discount rate is a term structure derived from the yields implied by the forward rate curve of UK Government conventional gilt stocks appropriate to the date of each future cashflow (extrapolated for cashflows beyond the longest available yields), with an additional amount to reflect the prudent allowance the Trustee has agreed for additional investment returns in respect of the assets held.

-This additional amount is 2% p.a. in respect of growth assets and 0.3% p.a. for matching assets.
+This additional amount is 2% p.a. in respect of growth assets and 0.5% p.a. for matching assets.